 Because of many things, Littleton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Littleton really has some of the features that families look for when choosing a good community to raise children.
 Is Littleton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small town, Littleton has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Littleton, a lot of people use the train to get to work every day though Littleton is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Littleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Littleton residents report their race to be White, followed by Asian.
 Important ancestries of people in Littleton include Irish, English, Italian, German, and French.

 The most common language spoken in Littleton is English.
-Other important languages spoken here include Other Asian languages and Langs. of India.
+Other important languages spoken here include Chinese and Other Asian languages.